 Training and Certification

 Training and certification are key to becoming a certified fire investigator.
 These types of programs provide specialized training that sets participants apart as individuals who are credible and committed to excellence in the field of fire investigation.
-Fire investigation training is also key to validating knowledge and skill sets, and leads to future career prospects.
+Fire investigation training is also key to validating knowledge and skill sets and leads to future career prospects.

 There are a number of organizations that offer certification programs.
 The International Association of Arson Investigators (IAAI), the National Fire Academy, and local state fire marshal offices are just a few.

 During training, you learn or update important skill sets, such as fire scene documentation, evidence collection, fire behavioral analysis, or arson investigator training for those looking to advance into that field.
+You’ll also get access to a fire glossary to understand the key terms used in the industry.

 Work Experience

 Working in either of these fields as a starting point can provide practical experience in understanding fire behavior, what to look for in determining the cause of fires, and essential safety skills that are difficult to acquire without work experience.
+Likewise, law enforcement officers are trained to understand behaviors, investigations, and how to conduct themselves in an ethical and lawful manner.

 Likewise, law enforcement officers are trained to understand behaviors, investigations, and how to conduct themselves in an ethical and lawful manner.